t-makaro/nb_pdf_template/README.md

 5. $\LaTeX$ and $\Tex$ in markdown cells will no longer cause conversion to fail
 6. In/Out text colours updated to match Jupyter
 7. Markdown paragraphs are no longer auto-indented in the pdf
+8. Syntax highlighting improvements.
+(Bonus if using XeLaTeX)

 ## Installation